lightbend/kalix-trial-typescript-shoppingcart/README.md

 ![Use case](images/ecommerce-design_kalix_services.png)<br>
 eCommerce use case is a simple shopping cart example consisting of product stock and shopping cart.
 Product stock models stock (simple quantity) of products that are being sold and Shopping Cart models list of products customer intends to buy.<br>
-In this exercise focus is on implementing Product Stock functionalities
+In this exercise the focus is on implementing Product Stock functionalities
 #### Product Stock
 Data model:
 - quantity